xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 types of theses :

 - implications :
-  begin with 'if :a then :b'
+  begin with "if :a then :b"

   1. laws ofconversion
      - and laws of the square of opposition not mentionedin the Prior Analytics for example :
-     'If all B is A, then some A is B.'
+     "If all B is A, then some A is B."

   2. syllogisms
-     of form 'if :a and :b, then :c' for example :
+     of form "if :a and :b, then :c" for example :
-     'If all B is A,
+     "If all B is A,
      and all C is B,
-     then all C is A.'
+     then all C is A."

 - laws of identity :

-  1. 'A belongsto all A' or 'All A is A'
+  1. "A belongsto all A" or "All A is A"

-  2. 'A belongs to some A' or 'Some A is A'
+  2. "A belongs to some A" or "Some A is A"

-- It must be said emphatically that no syllogism is formulated by Aristotle as an inference with the word 'therefore' (apa), as is done in the traditional logic.
+- It must be said emphatically that no syllogism is formulated by Aristotle as an inference with the word "therefore" (apa), as is done in the traditional logic.
   Syllogisms of the form :
-  'All B is A; all C is B;
+  "All B is A; all C is B;
-  therefore all C is A'
+  therefore all C is A"
   are not Aristotelian.

 ## 9. The syllogistic figures